Reviewing Urban One (UONE) & Its Peers

 |2.48

-As a group, “Radio broadcasting stations” companies have a potential upside of 35.73%.
-Given Urban One’s competitors higher possible upside, analysts plainly believe Urban One has less favorable growth aspects than its competitors.
+As a group, “Radio broadcasting stations” companies have a potential upside of 43.19%.
+Given Urban One’s peers higher probable upside, analysts clearly believe Urban One has less favorable growth aspects than its peers.

+This table compares Urban One and its peers gross revenue, earnings per share and valuation.

 Profitability

-This table compares Urban One and its competitors’ net margins, return on equity and return on assets.
+This table compares Urban One and its peers’ net margins, return on equity and return on assets.

 |Net Margins